c4dm/c4dmpoole/input/CBFdataset.md

 </h3>

 <p>
-All the recordings and annotations in CBF-periDB can be downloaded at <a href="https://zenodo.org/record/3250223">zenodo.org/record/3250223</a>. <br>
+All the recordings and annotations in CBF-periDB and CBF-petsDB can be downloaded at <a href="https://zenodo.org/record/3250223">zenodo.org/record/3250223</a>. <br>
-	CBF-periDB and CBF-petsDB are being prepared for public release.
+	CBF-piexDB are being prepared for public release.
 </p>

 <p>